kaanreal/vinyl-spotify-player/README.md

 ---

-## Project Description (Short)

-A Raspberry Pi–based Spotify player that combines mechanical motion, physical interaction, and digital media playback in a turntable-inspired design.

----

 ## Project Idea

 The goal of this school technology project is to combine **design, mechanics, electronics, and software** into one functional device.
 The system intentionally mimics the behavior of a traditional record player: